totaldebug/totaldebug.uk/_posts/2023-05-06-automating-proxmox-with-terraform-ansible.md

 For this reason I have moved over to using Terraform with Proxmox and ansible.

-All of the code used in this guide can be found on [Github](https://github.com/totaldebug/terraform-example)

 Telemate developed a Terraform provider that maps Terraform functionality to the Proxmox API, so start by defining the use of that provider in `provider.tf`

 ```terraform